sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 ## How to Play

 You are the investigator.
-Your goal is to solve the case by observing, questioning, inspecting, comparing evidence, reconstructing the timeline, and making a final accusation when ready.
+Your goal is to step into the story, observe, question, inspect, compare evidence, reconstruct the timeline, and make a final accusation when ready.

 You can type naturally, or use simple detective commands.